 Cue KickStart Europe 2019

-The one-day event encourages collaboration between enterprise while generating innovative and fresh solutions to modern problems.
+As set out in this recent press release, the one-day event encourages collaboration between enterprise while generating innovative and fresh solutions to modern problems.
 There is a particular focus on emerging trends and exploring technology that is shaping the industry, such as cloud infrastructure, connectivity, and data centers.

 Hosted January 15, 2019, at the RAI Convention Center, Amsterdam, the event is expected to attract C-level executives who will utilize new contacts and ideas in order to stay ahead of the crowd, while considering today and tomorrow’s most pressing issues.

 Topics of debate include big data and growth of the internet which is driven by IoT, artificial intelligence and machine learning; connectivity, in regards to peering and edge computing; architecture and infrastructure for growing data; growth of hyperscale cloud networks and how this impacts the industry; and how power management is changing, including sustainable energy consumption.